 Choosing the correct steel for your product is one of the most important things.
 Depending on the nature of the material used, different steels have different characteristics.
 However, before deciding on steel, you must first determine which type you need to use.
 Generally, the most common types of steel are carbon steel and stainless steel.
 What is the difference between carbon steel and stainless steel?
-In fact, the fundamental difference between them lies in the ratio of chromium.
+The fundamental difference between them lies in the ratio of chromium.
 Carbon steel contains less than 10.5% chromium, and stainless steel must contain at least 10.5% chromium.
 But many other factors help us distinguish between carbon steel and stainless steel.
 So this blog post aims to compare the difference between carbon steel and stainless steel.
-This discussion will eliminate your doubts about “is carbon steel stronger than stainless steel?”
-If you are also confused about which is better carbon steel or stainless steel, you can continue to read our article to clarify your ideas.
+This discussion will eliminate your doubts about “Is carbon steel stronger than stainless steel?”

 Detailed Composition Between carbon steel vs. stainless steel properties

 People always try to compare carbon steel vs. stainless steel!
-But this is not the case because each of them has its characteristics and properties.
+However, this is not the case because each has its characteristics and properties.
 It is not a good thing to start the debate “carbon steel versus stainless steel.”

 3 Characteristics of Carbon Steel